itsmama22-ctrl/iFixGuide/content/posts/battery/iphone-charging-slowly.md

 ---
-title: iPhone Charging Slowly?
-10 Ways to Speed Up Charging Time
+title: "iPhone Charging Slowly?
+10 Ways to Speed Up Charging Time"
-description: >-
-  Is your iPhone taking forever to charge?
-Fix slow charging issues and learn how to make your iPhone charge faster with our troubleshooting guide.
+description: "Is your iPhone taking forever to charge?
+Fix slow charging issues and learn how to make your iPhone charge faster with our troubleshooting guide."
-date: '2025-10-31'
+date: "2025-10-31"
-publishDate: '2025-10-19'
+publishDate: "2025-10-31"
-keywords:
-  - iPhone charging slowly
-  - iPhone slow charge
-  - speed up iPhone charging
-  - iPhone takes forever to charge
+keywords: ["iPhone charging slowly", "iPhone slow charge", "speed up iPhone charging", "iPhone takes forever to charge", "fix slow charging"]
-  - fix slow charging
-author: iFixGuide Team
+author: "iFixGuide Team"
 ---

 Slow iPhone charging is frustrating.
 If your iPhone takes hours to charge or charging seems slower than before, this guide has the solutions.